tombuko/marPy/README.md

 ## Limitations

-Currently this library only returns the highest matching, first return, for an abiguous address.
+Currently this library only returns the highest matching `confidencelevel` , ie. first return, for any ambiguous address.
 If the address is a non-dc address or not found in the mar it will resolve with `non_dc_address`

 ## Installation